-We currently have nine members of our Board, all of whose terms will expire at this Annual Meeting.
+We currently have nine-seat Board of Directors, of which two seats are vacant.
+The terms of all of our current directors will expire at this Annual Meeting.
 The Board proposes the election of the following nominees as directors:

-Michael Mathews Sanford Rich
+Michael Mathews Malcolm F. MacLean IV

-Michael D'Anton John Scheibelhoffer
+Michael D'Anton Sanford Rich

-David Pasi Paul Schneier
+Norman D. Dicks John Scheibelhoffer

 C. James Jensen Rick Solomon

 Andrew Kaplan

-All of the nominees listed above is currently a director of Aspen, have been nominated for election this year and have agreed to serve if elected.
+Except for former Congressman Norman Dicks and Mr. Malcolm MacLean, all of the nominees listed above are currently directors of Aspen.
+Additionally, all of the nominess have been nominated and have agreed to serve if elected.
 The nine persons who receive the most votes cast will be elected and will serve as directors until the next Annual Meeting.
 If a nominee becomes unavailable for election before this Annual Meeting, the Board can name a substitute nominee and proxies will be voted for such substitute nominee unless an instruction to the contrary is written on the proxy card.
 Furthermore, we may appoint an additional person to our Board before the Annual Meeting.
 The principal occupation and certain other information about the nominees and our executive officers are set forth on the following pages.